Computer Station Nation is reader-supported.

 Verdict

 The Logitech G Pro X Superlight 2 at $150 gets you 60g wireless with arguably better sensor specs, better software, better warranty, and easier availability.
-It is 18 grams heavier.
+It’s 18 grams heavier.
 Most players should buy the Superlight 2.
 The Starlight-12 is for the players who specifically want those 18 grams back and are prepared to pay for them.

 Competitors compared